alvarofe/frida-jemalloc/README.md

 TODO
 ====

 There are things still missing which will be added in the future.
 By now it only will work on Android8 64 bits as is the main device of testing I have, but more configurations can be added and hence tested.
-In addition, open to PR or whatever improvements.
+Moreover, I am open to PR, comments or other improvements over the code.